Summer Solstice: 7 Astrological Traits to Know About Midsummer | Astrostyle.com

 7. Have your own summer solstice celebration (with an astrological spin!)

-There are no shortage of rituals to celebrate Midsummer, from the Scandinavian maypole on.
+There is no shortage of rituals to celebrate Midsummer, from the Scandinavian maypole on.
 We love these tried-and-true ideas from Mystic Mamma and recommend trying them all week.
-Want to give your celebration an astrological twist?
-We recommend doing something with the elements: fire to honor the Sun (bonfire anyone?), the Earth (flower crowns: they’re not just for Coachella!) and water for Cancer, which is a water sign (swimming, a signature solstice drink, a cleansing bath).
+Want to give your summer solstice celebration an astrological twist?
+We recommend doing something with the elements:

-Photo by Julia Caesar on Unsplash
+Photo by Julia Caesar

 How to read your birth chart